gcarbo01/db-schema-design-guidelines/README.md

 So, in most cases, we advise using a surrogate primary key of the type GUID for enterprise applications.
 Although these are not human-friendly, most scenarios are better than other options, such as Natural Keys, Business keys, and auto-generated sequential integers.  <br>
 Also, avoid other bad options such as simple Date-time or composed keys, for example: <br>
 ``FirstName-LastName-City-TimeStamp``, or ``Product-ProductPart-ProductCode``, etc. <br>
 If it is required to have displayable user-friendly ids for the end-user, it is better to adopt other design strategies.
-Please take a look at this document's Custom Human Readable id and Mnemotechnical hash id sections.  <br>
+Please review this document's Custom Human Readable Ids and Mnemotechnical hash id sections.  <br>
 This category of IDs must also be considered if the system will be implementing APIs.
 The Restful API URLs are assumed to be used by humans. <br>
 ## References
 https://vertabelo.com/blog/primary-key/